-- a.
-All service elevator bookings and use of the receiving/loading area shall be coordinated through the Landlord's Tenant Coordinator during normal business hours.
+- a. all service elevator bookings and use of the receiving/loading area shall be coordinated through the Property Management Office during normal business hours.
 Service elevator bookings must be made no less than 48 hours in advance subject to scheduling. - b.
 All materials shall be delivered through the receiving/loading area.
 Workmen are required to use the elevators designated by the Landlord. - c.
+The freight elevators will be made available at a rate of \$40 per hour with a four-hour minimum. - d.
 Elevator floors, walls and ceilings must be protected from damage during transportation of material.
 Elevator pads, or appropriate cladding, will be provided by the Landlord.
 Any additional protection required to prevent damage shall be provided for by the Tenant or Tenant's contractor, subject to the Landlord's approval.